 Lastly, set a good example and follow all of the same expectations you set for members of your team.
 People will look to you for guidance—even if they don’t explicitly ask for it—so it’s important to set a good example.

-Whatever you do, embrace your new role and empower your team to be the best they can be!
+Whatever you do, use these tips for a first-time manager to empower your team to be the best they can be!

 25 Responses to 6 Essential Tips for a First-Time Manager